 - 1. Work in groups of 4-5 students with one poster paper per group. - 2.
-As a group discuss what can cause people to become sick.
-Use a red pen to write down all the things you can think of: Food?
+Have groups discuss what can cause people to become sick.
+Use a red marker to write down all the things you can think of (Food?
 Environment?
 Stress?
-Genes? - 3.
+Genes?) - 3.
 Now consider what steps you take when you are sick to get better.
 Record your answers on the sheet in purple marker.
 Who takes care of you?
 Do you take any medicine?
 Do you go to the doctors? - 4.
-Now use a blue pen to record things that you can do to help prevent yourself from getting sick in the first place. - 5.
-Use a green pen to record things that are in the environment that might prevent you from getting sick. - 6.
+Now use a blue marker to record things that you can do to help prevent yourself from getting sick in the first place. - 5.
+Use a green marker to record things that are in the environment that might prevent you from getting sick. - 6.
 Share your responses with the class.

 - 1. Has anyone ever heard of a "medicine wheel"?
-Encourage responses and guesses. - 2.
-Introduce the medicine wheel.
-To the class.
-Put an image of a medicine wheel on the screen.
-One can be found here: https://www.edcan.ca/articles/teaching-by-the-medicine-wheel/.
-Another option is for the teacher to draw a large circle on the board and to illustrate as you teach about the meaning behind each section. - 3.
+Encourage responses and guesses. - Introduce the medicine wheel to the class.
+Put an image of a medicine wheel on the screen, or draw a large circle on the board and use it to illustrate as you teach about the meaning behind each section. - 3.
 A medicine wheel can represent many different aspects of the self, life and balance.
 The medicine wheel is a circle split into four quadrants with everything being pulled towards the center.
 The center represents balance in life.
-Different Indigenous communities will vary on the different meanings of each of the quadrants, but we will discuss some common beliefs about each of the quadrants.
-You can speak through the medicine wheel yourself, or you can present the youtube video: https://www.youtube.com/watch?v=khPZc_Acwz0 and have Peggy Pitawanakwa talk your students through it. - 4.
-When we explore and create our own medicine wheels, we are going to focus on foods, how can food help our own well being, physically, emotionally, mentally and spiritually.
+Different Indigenous communities will vary on the different meanings of each of the quadrants, but we will discuss some common beliefs about each of the quadrants. - 4.
+Show students Peggy Pitawanakwa Medicine Wheel Video. - 5.
+When we explore and create our own medicine wheels, we are going to focus on foods, how food can help our own well being, physically, emotionally, mentally and spiritually.